 Jobseekers’ Beliefs about Comparative Advantage and (Mis)Directed Search

-Co-authors: Andrea Kiss ⓡ Kate Orkin ⓡ Lukas Hensel ⓡ
+American Economic Journal: Applied Economics, revisions requested.
+With Andrea Kiss ⓡ Kate Orkin ⓡ Lukas Hensel ⓡ

 Digital Services Export Work

-Co-authors: Laurel Wheeler ⓡ Ignacio Rodriguez Hurtado ⓡ Caroline Kariuki ⓡ Kate Orkin ⓡ
+With Laurel Wheeler ⓡ Ignacio Rodriguez Hurtado ⓡ Caroline Kariuki ⓡ Kate Orkin ⓡ

 Distributional Consequences of Cash Transfers

-Co-authors: Stefan Dercon, Rossa O'Keeffe-O'Donovan, Kate Orkin, Natalie Quinn
+With Stefan Dercon, Rossa O'Keeffe-O'Donovan, Kate Orkin, Natalie Quinn

 Hiring on Soft Skills or Qualifications

-Co-authors: Kate Orkin ⓡ Jennifer Kades ⓡ Lukas Hensel ⓡ
+With Kate Orkin ⓡ Jennifer Kades ⓡ Lukas Hensel ⓡ

 Misreported Applicant Qualifications: Implications for Job Search and Hiring

-Co-authors: Erica Field, Nivedhitha Subramanian, Kate Vyborny
+With Alison Andrew, Erica Field, Kate Vyborny

 Total Recall: Designing Employment and Job Search Surveys

-Co-authors: Erica Field, Nivedhitha Subramanian, Kate Vyborny
+With Erica Field, Nivedhitha Subramanian, Kate Vyborny